 If some form of covering is a must, consider a sheer blind that will give privacy without blocking too much light.
 Or try classic cafe-style shutters that will obscure the bottom section of window, while still allowing plenty of light through at the top.

-Replacing wall units with open shelving is an easy way of making a small kitchen feel more spacious.
+Replacing wall units with open shelving is an easy budget kitchen idea for making how to make a small kitchen look bigger.
 But if you don’t want to lose any valuable cupboard space, there is another option.
 Swapping solid doors for glazed fronts will have a similar effect and make the kitchen feel less crowded.

 If you have panelled cabinet doors, it’s fairly simple just to replace the panels with glazing.
 If that isn’t possible, there are lots of replacement door companies that offer this service.
 Try painting or tiling the interior a lighter colour.
 This will help draw the eye past cabinet frames and inside, so walls will feel further away.